lakka-switch/documentation/faq.md

 ***

-Lakka on Switch is not upsreamed yet so the buildbot is not configured for the Online Updater.
+Lakka on Switch is not upstreamed yet so the buildbot is not configured for the Online Updater.
 It will be added back if / when the Switch project is merged with the original Lakka repository.